brandur/sorg/content/passages-drafts/002-japan.md

 * Corndogs are called "American dogs" and sold at every convenience store along tiny condiment packets that dispense the perfect amount of ketchup and mustard.
-  They're _delicious_ and have taken a spot as one of my favorite foods.
+  They're _delicious_, and now rank amongst my favorite foods.
-* Train conductors motion with their hands and speak as they're driving, even when they're alone.
-This is called [pointing and calling][pointcall] and has been shown to reduce mistakes by about 85%.
+* Train conductors speak and motion with their hands as they're driving (gesturing symbolically to the track ahead, lights they pass, their timetable, etc.).
+They do it even when they're alone.
+The technique is called [pointing and calling][pointcall] and has been shown to reduce mistakes by about 85%.
 * Every taxi in the country has a robotic passenger door